 Azure Active Directory (Azure AD, or AAD) is the next evolution of identity and access management solutions for the cloud.
 As I stated at the top of this post, Microsoft introduced Active Directory Domain Services in Windows 2000 to give organizations the ability to manage multiple on-premises infrastructure components and systems using a single identity per user.

 Azure AD takes this approach to the next level by providing organizations with an Identity as a Service (IDaaS) solution for all their apps across cloud and on-premises.

-Feel free to browse this Microsoft Documentation to see all the core differences between AD and AAD and how managing them differs.
+Feel free to read our separate post about Active Directory, Azure Active Directory, and other identity providers to see all the core differences between AD and AAD and how managing them differs.

 More in Active Directory

 Microsoft Adds RDP Shortpath Support to Azure Virtual Desktop